Updated: April 18, 2022

 Even you haven’t been laid off, you still might qualify for unemployment if you haven’t been able to work full-time due to quarantines, shutdowns or furloughs.
 Check with your state to see what benefits are being offered and what you might be able to qualify for.

-The U.S. Department of Labor’s Unemployment Benefits Finder provides information on filing for help, as well as COVID-19 updates related to unemployment qualifications and benefits.
+The U.S. Department of Labor’s Unemployment Benefits Finder provides information on filing for help.

 Temporary student loan debt relief options

 The Federal Reserve Board lowered interest rates to near zero in March 2020 as part of the response to COVID-19.
 They also launched an array of asset purchases and liquidity facilities that injected trillions of dollars into the economy.
-In June 2020, the Fed indicated that rates would remain low as long as the economic outlook and recovery is uncertain, and they’ve consistently reiterated that stance.
+In June 2020, the Fed indicated that rates would remain low as long as the economic outlook and recovery were uncertain, and they’ve reiterated that stance often since then.

 Retirement savings rules relaxed